-If the Xserve is hosting services provided by Mac OS X Server, open Server Monitor and stop the services.
+If the Xserve is hosting services provided by Mac OS X Server, open Server Admin or Server Preferences and stop the services.
+You can open these applications on the local Xserve, or use them remotely from another computer.

 Shutting Down the Xserve with a Keyboard and Display